-An important category in CLEF 2005 are questions asking for the definition of a person or organisation (i.e. What is Sabena?, Who is Antonio Matarese?).
-No less than 60 questions were of this type.
-Again, we used the IS-A relations extracted from appositions and nominal predicate complements to answer such questions.
+What is Sabena?

 Frequency is important to ensure that an appropriate class is chosen.
-The named entity Sabena for instance occurs frequently in the corpus, but often with class labels that are not suitable for inclusion (possibility, partner, company,...).
+The named entity Sabena, for instance, occurs frequently in the corpus, but often with class labels assigned to it, which are not suitable for inclusion in a definition (possibility, partner, company,,....
 By focusing on the most frequent class label assigned to a named entity (airline company in this case), we hope to select the most appropriate label for a definition.
 A disadvantage of this technique is that the class label by itself is not always sufficient for an adequate definition.
 Therefore, we expand the class labels with modifiers which typically need to be included in a definition.
-In particular, our strategy for answering definition questions consists of two steps:
+In particular, our strategy for answering definition questions consists of two steps :

-- Phase 1: The most frequent class found for a proper name is taken. - Phase 2: The sentences that mention the proper name and the selected class are searched for additional relevant information, e.g., words in an adjectival relation or prepositional complements of the proper names.
+- Phase 1 : The most frequent class found for a named entity is taken.

+- Phase 2 : The sentences that mention the named entity and the selected class are searched for additional relevant information, e.g., words in adjectival relation or prepositional complements of the named entities.

-For the example above, our system first selects airline company as the most frequent proper name class (phase 1) and then adds the attached adjective Belgian from the highest ranked answer sentence (phase 2) to produce the final answer Belgian airline company.
+For the example above, our system first selects airline company as the most frequent named entity class (phase 1) and, then, adds the attached adjective Belgian from the highest ranked answer sentence (phase 2) to produce the final answer Belgian airline company.